BukkyOmo/Questioner/README.md

 <h3>User Roles</h3><hr>
 <h4>Register a User</h4>
-A user can register so as to access to certain pages of the application by providing their firstname, lastname, username, email, phone Number...<br>The endpoint used here is POST api/v1/auth/signup<br>
+A user can register so as to access to certain pages of the application by providing their username, email, and password while also confirming the provided password<br>The endpoint used here is POST api/v1/auth/signup<br>